 The precursor of the Center for the Study of Global Change was the Indiana Center on Global Change and World Peace (ICGCWP), founded in 1989 by John P. Lovell, a professor of Political Science.
-He secured funding for the initial center with a generous five-year MacArthur Grant from The John D. and Catherine T. MacArthur Foundation.
-Focused on creating a community of young scholars, the ICGCWP identified and supported ten graduate students per year with annual $10,000 stipends per student.
-These graduate students took part in a variety of programs, workshops, and classes to cultivate them into scholars.
-An unexpected change in leadership led to the closing of this initial program and the ICGCWP did not renew any funds to continue its work.
+A five-year grant from The John D. and Catherine T. MacArthur Foundation provided the initial funding.
+Focused on creating a community of young scholars, the ICGCWP identified and supported ten graduate students per year with annual stipends and participation in a variety of dedicated programs, workshops, and classes.

 In 1995, N. Brian Winchester took on the center leadership, changing the name to the Center for the Study of Global Change (Global Center) to represent a broader global focus rooted in the deeper internationalization of Indiana University and beyond.
 The Global Center’s audience expanded to include pre-collegiate, undergraduate, graduate, and post graduate students, as well as the media, business, and general public.
 Since 1997, it has been a U.S. Department of Education Title VI National Resource Center.
 As such, the Global Center emerged as a national and international leader in international curriculum, K-12 teacher training, public outreach, and the use of interactive technologies to support and promote global learning, creating the original undergraduate International Studies Minor, as well as PhD Minors in Global Studies and Human Rights.